VerisimilitudeX/DNAnalyzer/README.md

 <h3 id="gui">GUI
 </h3>

-<p>A GUI-based application that will run natively on Windows/macOS/Linux to perform the algorithms implemented in the software.
+<p>A cross-platform GUI-based application that will perform the algorithms implemented in the software.
+Currently, the Met CLI is used as an expedient for this feature.
+Once implemented, the Met CLI would continue to be the main tool for power users.
 </p>

 <h3 id="needleman-wunsch-algorithm">Needleman-Wunsch Algorithm
 </h3>

 <p>This algorithm is used primarily for gene sequencing looking for the optimal match between multiple gene sequences.
+While the Boyer-Moore algorithm is undoubtedly more efficient, the Needleman-Wunsch algorithm continues to be one of the most accurate algorithms for genomic sequencing.
   <code>[8]
   </code>
 </p>